jwilsson/spotify-web-api-php/docs/examples/access-token-with-authorization-code-flow.md

 All API methods require authorization.
 Before using these methods you'll need to create an app at [Spotify's developer site](https://developer.spotify.com/documentation/web-api/).

-The Authorization Code Flow method requires some interaction from the user but in turn allows access to user information.
+The Authorization Code flow method requires some interaction from the user but in turn allows access to user information.
 There are two steps required to authenticate the user.
 The first step is to request access to the user's account and data (known as *scopes*) and redirecting them to your app's authorize URL (also known as the callback URL).

 ### Step 1
 Put the following code in its own file, lets call it `auth.php`.
 Replace `CLIENT_ID` and `CLIENT_SECRET` with the values given to you by Spotify.
 The `REDIRECT_URI` is the one you entered when creating the Spotify app, make sure it's an exact match.